Alonewalk

 Alonewalk is the third album released by Dave Couse since the breakup of A House, his second on 1969 Records.
 It was mastered by Bob Ludwig and features a duet with Cathal Coughlan on the song "Good Friday".
-The album was released on Good Friday (April 2) in 2010.
-All songs are written by Dave Couse.
+Coughlan's vocal was recorded in his own studio in London and Couse and Coughlan didn't meet during the recording of the song.
+The album was released online on Good Friday (April 2) in 2010 and on compact disc in October 2010.

+Nick Kelly, writing for The Irish Independent described the album as "a total revelation ... the sound of an artist changing and maturing".
+Hot Press described it as "a lush, beautiful sounding album".
+Tony Clayton-Lea writing for The Irish Times characterised the album as "a songwriter getting to grips ... with nitty-gritty subjects in a reflective, almost sombre (but always compelling) manner".